|

 December 19, 2005

-accomplishments is a cause of major concern for most
+Not having enough accomplishments is a cause of major concern for most job seekers.
+The following strategies have

 Reflection and questioning

-try to remember every milestone achieved, every positive comment that
+recent position and try to remember every milestone achieved, every

-company or project?
+benefit the company or project?
 Did you change something?
 Cut costs?
-Improve

-Efficiency?
-A project manager, for example, could think about the
+Improve Efficiency?
+A project manager, for example, could think about

 number of people, etc.)?
 Did I finish my work ahead of deadline?
 If